KrzysztofZaremba/KrzysztofZaremba.github.io/_pages/about.md

 </p>

 <p align="center">
-<b>Relationship between a measure of centrality in commuting network and spread of Covid-19</b>
+<b>Relationship between the centrality in the commuting network and the spread of Covid-19</b>
 </p>